 Scholar David Instone-Brewer says so, and in a very prominent place, actually.
 He believes that in Acts 15, when the early church lays down the four minimal laws for Gentiles, this was what “strangled” (pniktos, or smothered) actually means.

-In verse 20, the apostles rule that the Gentiles must abstain from “things contaminated by idols and from fornication and from what is strangled and from blood.”
-This is commonly read as referring to four aspects of pagan worship that would be obnoxious to Jews.
-The last two have been assumed to refer to eating meat from animals from which the blood has not been drained, although not all scholars find this convincing.
-It seems odd to single out one ritual food prohibition for two laws.
+In verse 20, the apostles ruled that the Gentiles must abstain from “things contaminated by idols and from fornication and from what is strangled and from blood.”
+This is commonly read as referring to four aspects of pagan worship that would be obnoxious to Jews, with last two referring to eating meat from animals from which the blood has not been drained.
+Not all scholars find this convincing, because it seems odd to single out one food prohibition for two laws.

 Scholars who study the Jewish context have what I think is a much better answer.
-They point out that the three most reprehensible sins in rabbinic culture are idolatry, sexual immorality, and murder.
-Every law in the Torah can be violated in order to save life, except for these three prohibitions.
+They point out that the three most reprehensible sins in rabbinic thought were idolatry, sexual immorality, and murder.
+Even today, any law in the Torah can be violated in order to save human life, except for these three prohibitions.
 These three sins were also assumed by Jews to be common practice among pagans.
 The phrase “shedding of blood” (shefichut damim), or just “blood,” was shorthand for murder.
-So the Acts 15 laws prohibit Gentile converts from idol worship, sexual immorality and bloodshed, three fundamental moral laws that apply to all humanity.
+So the Acts 15 laws prohibited Gentile converts from idol worship, sexual immorality and bloodshed, three fundamental moral laws that applied to all humanity.
 (1)

 I’ve always found this explanation of the early church’s ruling more satisfying, but one question has remained.
 Why was “pniktos” (smothered) on the list?
 If it refers to infanticide by smothering, it would make complete sense to me.
 This kind of “birth control” was a practice that was common among Gentiles that was abhorrent to Jews.
 It makes sense that they would single out infanticide for special attention, so that Gentiles would realize that it is a kind of murder too.